ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 A FIN on the stream 0 SHALL indicate that the message is complete.
 The client MUST send the entirety of the header block and a FIN immediately after opening the connection.
-The server MUST NOT process any application data before receiving the entirety of the headers.
+Before receiving the entirety of the headers, the server MUST NOT process any datagrams or any data on streams other than 0.
 The total length of a header block MUST NOT exceed 1,048,576 bytes; implementations MAY impose additional limit on the header block size.

 In order to ensure that the user agent can send the headers immediately, the server MUST set `initial_max_streams_bidi` transport parameter to at least `1`.